Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     Events Section
-    - Confirm section title is visable, display and spaced correctly.
+    - Confirm section title is visible, display and spaced correctly.
     - (Mobile Only - under 768px) Confirm 'User Notice/ Alert' is visible above the events section.
     - (Tablet Only - over 768px) Confirm 'User Notice/ Alert' is visible below the events section title.
-    - Confirm section text is visable in all links are directing to the correct anchor, page or external link.
+    - Confirm section text is visible in all links are directing to the correct anchor, page or external link.
-    - Confrtim section text styling conforms with stylesheet.
+    - Confirm section text styling conforms with stylesheet.
     - Event Section event items:
         - Confirm div is scrollable.
         - Confirm four events are present.
-        - Confirm event item section heading and subheadings are visable and display correctly.
+        - Confirm event item section heading and subheadings are visible and display correctly.
-        - Confirm event item content is visable and displaying per stylesheet.
+        - Confirm event item content is visible and displaying per stylesheet.
         - Confirm all four 'Tickets' buttons direct to an external link
-        - Confirm at the end of the event items scrollable secton, the 'More Dates' link is viable and directing to the correct extrernal rescource.
+        - Confirm at the end of the event items scrollable section, the 'More Dates' link is viable and directing to the correct external resource.
         - (Tablet Only - over 768px) Confirm event items rearrange into a grid of four.
      - Event Section 'Book Yellow Lemon' link directs to contact/ get in touch page.

     Follow Section
-    - (Mobile Only - under 768px) Confirm all content is alligned in a column.
+    - (Mobile Only - under 768px) Confirm all content is aligned in a column.
-    - Confirm 'Follow Yellow Lemon' Artwork is visable and displaying correctly.
+    - Confirm 'Follow Yellow Lemon' Artwork is visible and displaying correctly.
-    - Confirm section text is visable and displaying correctly.
+    - Confirm section text is visible and displaying correctly.
     - Confirm section text span is displaying correct font.
     - Confirm four Social Media icons are present.
-Fully visabke and aligned correctly.
+Fully visible and aligned correctly.
     - Confirm four Social Media icons transitions in scale & colour on focus/ hover.
     - Confirm four Social Media icons direct to external links.
     - (Tablet Only - over 768px) Confirm content layout:
-        - Artwork positioned on left.
-Visable, displayed and aligned correctly.
+        - Artwork positioned on left. visible, displayed and aligned correctly.
         - Section text & Social media icons are position on the right and aligned correctly in a column.
         - Both section should be aligned and spaced evenly.

+    Footer
+    - Confirm footer position at bottom of page.
+    - Confirm footer text content is visible, displaying and aligned correctly.
+    - Confirm copyright & policies links are positioned bottom right.
+    - Confirm copyright & policies links direct to external resource.
+    - Confirm section divider is positioned below copyright & policies.
+    - Confirm section divider is visible, displaying and aligned correctly.